Skip to Content, Navigation, or Footer.

 “You are all loved, you’re worthy and those are lies,” Rose told festival attendees.
 “I’m here to remind everyone that God loves everybody.”

-On the parallel street, several churches tabled at the festival, including the United Church of Christ, which identifies as an “Open and Affirming Church.”
+On the parallel street, several churches tabled at the festival, including the United Church of Gainesville, which identifies as an “Open and Affirming Church.”
 Its flier said the church “declares their welcome and inclusion of gay, lesbian, bisexual and transgender persons into the full life of the church.”

 Brandon Telg, a 35-year-old who has been a church member for over 10 years, tabled with his daughter at the festival.
 Telg wanted to find a place where everyone in his community felt accepted and his children could be themselves, he said.

 “I think that as my kids have gotten older, that’s exactly what UCG has meant to them,” he said.
-“To be here, to be a part of a church at a pride festival, is not what I was used to growing up, but is such a beautiful thing that I’m so glad to be a part of.”
+“To be here, to be a part of a church at a Pride festival, is not what I was used to growing up, but is such a beautiful thing that I’m so glad to be a part of.”

 Contact Noor Sukkar at nsukkar@alligator.org.
 Follow her on X @noorsukkarr.